bioinfo-pf-curie/mpiSORT/src/README.txt

 ### 5) Memory:

 The total memory used during the sorting is around one and a half the size of the SAM file. <br />
-For instance to sort 100Gb sam file (10X WGS 100pb, paired) memory usage is around 150 gb.  <br />
+For instance to sort 1.3TB sam file (the NA24631 from GIAB, 300X WGS 150pb paired and aligned with mpiBWA) use 1.7 TB of memory and splitted in 512 MPI workers it makes 3.5 Gb/cpu. <br />

 ### 6) CPU usage: